dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 To enable the support for OIDC we need to establish the connection between the ID provider and PowerFlex.

-In PowerFlex, the MVM IPs refer to the Management Virtual Machine IP addresses.
-These are the IPs assigned to the Management Virtual Machines (MVMs) that host the PowerFlex Manager and other management services.
-These IPs are configured during PowerFlex deployment and can be found in: PowerFlex Manager UI → System → Components → MVM
+In PowerFlex, Management Virtual Machine (MVM) IP addresses are the IPs assigned to the Management Virtual Machines.
+MVMs host PowerFlex Manager and other management services.
+These IP addresses are configured during the PowerFlex deployment process and can be accessed through the PowerFlex Manager user interface by navigating to: System → Components → MVM.

 Execute the below steps by logging into the MVM IP: